Resources you can engage with before applying to advising

 Articles from 80,000 Hours — such as problem profiles, career reviews, or other articles related to AI

-Episodes of the 80,000 Hours podcast
+Episodes of The 80,000 Hours Podcast

 Videos from AI in Context

-Books on the long-term future: The Precipice, by Toby Ord or What We Owe the Future, by William MacAskill
+Books on the long-term future: The Precipice by Toby Ord or What We Owe the Future by William MacAskill

 Superintelligence by Nick Bostrom, Human Compatible by Stuart Russell, or The Alignment Problem by Brian Christian

-Books from Peter Singer
+Books by Peter Singer

 Other resources I'm reading